Moderating Live Group Chat with Video Activities

 Once in the meeting, a number of settings and options are integrated into the interface for easy access:

-2. Meeting Chat Window: The meeting chat can be used to communicate in writing with the participants, share prepared content, or communicate with members of the backroom using the backroom tab within the chat window.
+The meeting chat can be used to communicate in writing with the participants, share prepared content, or communicate with members of the backroom using the backroom tab within the chat window.
 The chat window will automatically open on the right side of your screen.
-You can use the arrow icon in the upper right hand corner of the window to pop out the chat in a floating window (the same icon can be used to snap the chat back to the right as well).
+You can use the pushpin icon in the upper right hand corner of the window to pop out the chat in a floating window (the same icon can be used to snap the chat back to the right as well).

 Click here for a more detailed look at posting prepared content.

-The front room and is visible to everyone in the meeting including participants.
+Click on the Backroom Chat tab to toggle between the Front room chat and the backroom chat.
+The front room is visible to everyone in the meeting including participants.
 The backroom is only visible to administrators.
-If you receive a message within a tab that you do not currently have open, a number will appear on that tab to indicate the number of new messages you have not viewed yet:
+If you receive a message within a tab that you do not currently have open, a number will appear on that tab to indicate the number of new messages you have not viewed yet.

-When entering a Live Group Chat meeting with video, a meeting entry page greets all users.
+Analysts and Moderators: When entering a Live Group Chat meeting with video, a meeting entry page greets all users.
 It allows them to adjust their camera and microphone prior to entering the room.
-Analysts and Moderators can select "Stay in Backroom" if they wish to attend the meeting as a silent observer.
+Analysts and Moderators can select the Backroom Observer role if they wish to attend the meeting as a silent observer instead of as a Host.

 At no time will participants be made aware of the backroom observers.
 Administrators and Clients in the backroom can communicate via text-chat, or via the backroom audio channel if enabled.
 When backroom audio channels are enabled, the meeting hosts and backroom users will be permitted to set the desired volume for each channel.
 You can review our Backroom Audio Channels knowledge base article for more information.

 During a Live Group Chat meeting with video, users can choose between two viewing modes: Gallery and Spotlight.
-The toggle to change modes will appear in the top-right corner.
+The View menu which allows you to toggle modes will appear in the top-right corner.
 Users on mobile devices will start in Spotlight mode but can swipe right to view the Gallery.

 In both modes, administrators have white name tags with gold writing and participants have black name tags with white writing.